TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 Instead of thoroughly describing the development process for my technical skillset throughout the studio, which I have already [documented](https://teechan.me/posts/) every week, I have decided that it will much easier if I list out the main technical skills I have developed every week.
 ***
 - Week 1:
-    - First week was not really cybersecurity focused, as we were told to understand the basics of how to setup a static site:
+    - First week was not really cyber security focused, as we were told to understand the basics of how to setup a static site:

     ![Screenshot4.png](/portfolio/week1.png)
     - Understanding the basics of `Git` and how Github Repositories work (learn how to gain remote access/push + pull)
     - Struggled at first, but with the help of fellow students and tutors, I managed to pull through